 Increase Quality of Leads

-A surefire way to make more money and increase your profits are to increase the amount of qualified leads your business receives.
+A surefire way to make more money and increase your profits is to increase the number of qualified leads your business receives.
 Notice I said qualified leads.
 I used to focus on just getting leads until I discovered that it is not the lead that is important, it’s the quality of the lead that matters most.

-The more targeted you can get in lead generation and the higher quality of lead that you can acquire, is major to being efficient with high profit margins.
+The more targeted you can get in lead generation and the higher the quality of lead that you can acquire is major to being efficient with high-profit margins.